ojii/blackfast/README.md

 ## How to run this experiment

-You'll need Python 3.7
+You'll need Python 3.7 and poetry.

-1. Make sure black 18.6b2 is installed.
-2. Run `python server.py`.
+1. Run `poetry install` or `poetry develop`.
 3. Run `cargo build --release`
 4. Run `target/release/blackfast <normal-args-you-would-pass-to-black>`

 Alternatively for 3 and 4 you can use `cargo run <...args>`.

-`server.py` and `blackfast` must be run in the same directory for now.

 ## What needs to be done for this to be useful?

-- [ ] Make it work on Windows/any platform
+- [?]
+Make it work on Windows/any platform (Maybe done?)
-- [ ] Manage starting/running the server automatically.
+- [?]
+Manage starting/running the server automatically.
 Running `blackfast` should start the server if not running or use an already running one.
-- [ ] Move the socket to a "well known" location (appdirs?cachedir?) so it doesn't need to be provided.
+- [x] Move the socket to a "well known" location (appdirs?cachedir?) so it doesn't need to be provided.
 This needs to work with more than one black version on a single system.
 - [ ] Make it installable (how to handle the rust part?!)
 - [ ] Handle errors
 - [ ] Add support for styled output